 Key components of the area of study are:-Introduction to Educational Management; administrative theories; the school as an organization; leadership in Educational Structure

-The subject covers some of the following aspects:-Introduction to religion; Old Testament; New Testament; Christianity and theology in Africa; world religions; ethical and moral issues; non-religious interpretations of life; and religious scholars.
+The subject covers some of the following aspects:-Introduction to religious studies; world religions; ethics; moral and contemporary issues; non-religious interpretations of life.

 The subject intends to expose students to an in-depth study of the social, economic and political environment, and also help them to appreciate issues of interdependence within the global village.

 Some of the topics covered are:-Introduction to Social Studies; human organization; the political environment; population studies; national and international economics; development studies; natural resources and ecosystems; settlement studies and contemporary issues.

 Ukuze abafundi bathole ithuba lokulanda ukusungula kolimi lwe siNdebele lokuqakatheka kwalo phakathi kwesizwe; Ukuthuthukisa kubafundi ubungcitshi bokugabaza ngolimi lwesiNdebele

 Izifundo zempilo lenhlalo yabantu

 Kuumbiridza muvadzidzi hunyanzvi hwekutsvaka kukosha kwemutauro waamai mumagariro avaShona; Kupenengura maumbirwo emutauro wavaShona kusanganisira uvaranomwe hweraramo yavaShona

 The subject aims to raise in students an awareness of the different language contexts; and develop in students an appreciation of different literary genres.